Fenwick Williams

-Early life
+Life

+Birth, education and early career

-He was born in Annapolis Royal, Nova Scotia, the second son of Commissary-General Thomas Williams, barrack-master at Halifax, Nova Scotia, Canada.
-He was, however, widely rumoured to be the natural son of Prince Edward, Duke of Kent and Strathearn; this would make him Queen Victoria's half-brother.
+He was born in Annapolis Royal, Nova Scotia, the second son of Commissary-General Thomas Williams, barrack-master at Halifax, Nova Scotia, Canada - a plaque now marks the site.
+He was, however, widely rumoured to be the illegitimate son of Prince Edward, Duke of Kent and Strathearn; this would make him Queen Victoria's half-brother.
 Williams never denied this, but it is not thought to be true.

-Career

 Williams was educated at the Royal Military Academy in Woolwich.
 He entered the Royal Artillery as second lieutenant in 1825.

+Ottoman Empire

 His services were lent to Turkey in 1841, and he was employed as a captain in the arsenal at Constantinople.
 He was British commissioner in the conferences preceding the treaty of Erzurum in 1847, and again in the settlement of the Ottoman-Iranian boundary in 1848.
 He was appointed CB in 1852.

-Crimean War

 Promoted colonel, he was British commissioner with the Turkish army in Anatolia in the Crimean War (Russian War) of 1854–56, and, having been made a pasha (general/governor/lord) with the degree of ferik (major-general), he commanded the Turkish troops at the defence of the town of Kars during the Crimean War.
-He with other British officers inspired the poorly equipped Turkish soldiers to repel Russian attacks by General Murav’ev on the besieged town for three months causing 6,000 Russian casualties.
+He with other British officers inspired the poorly equipped Turkish soldiers to repel Russian attacks by General Muravyov on the besieged town for three months causing 6,000 Russian casualties.
 They were forced to surrender due to starvation, disease and shortage of ammunition.
 However, they surrendered on their own terms, with the officers being allowed to retain their swords.
 Williams was imprisoned at Ryazan but he was treated very well and released at the end of the Crimean War in 1856.
 Before returning home he was introduced to Tsar Alexander II.

-Williams had put up such an honourable defence of the city that Murav’ev stated: "General Williams, you have made yourself a name in history, and posterity will stand amazed at the endurance, courage and the discipline which the siege has called forth in the remains of the army."
+Williams had put up such an honourable defence of the city that Muravyov stated: "General Williams, you have made yourself a name in history, and posterity will stand amazed at the endurance, courage and the discipline which the siege has called forth in the remains of the army."

-A baronetcy with pension for life, the KCB, the grand cross of the Legion of Honour and of the Order of the Medjidie, the freedom of the City of London with a sword of honour, and the honorary degree of DCL of Oxford University, were the distinctions conferred upon him.
+A baronetcy with pension for life, the KCB, the grand cross of the Legion of Honour and of the Order of the Medjidie, the freedom of the City of London with a sword of honour, and the honorary degree of DCL of Oxford University, were the distinctions conferred upon him, along with promotion to major-general in November 1855 after his return from captivity in Russia.

+Politics, posts and promotions

-Promoted major-general in November 1855 on his return from captivity in Russia, he held the Woolwich command, and represented the borough of Calne in parliament from 1856 to 1859.
-In the lead up to the American Civil War, from 1859 to 1864, he held the position of Commander-in-Chief, North America, and was responsible for preparations for war with the United States in the case that relations broke down.
+He held the Woolwich command, and represented the borough of Calne in parliament from 1856 to 1859.
+In the lead up to the American Civil War, from 1859 to 1864, he held the position of Commander-in-Chief, North America, and was responsible for preparations for war with the United States if relations broke down.
 The most severe strain in relations occurring during the Trent Affair.
 He was promoted to lieutenant-general and appointed colonel-commandant Royal Artillery in 1864.